FlyPorter/FlyPorter-Mobile/README.md

 6. Mobile sensors and device APIs: expo-location to prefill the nearest departure airport on search when permission is granted.
 7. External services: Invoice PDFs generated in the backend; supports DigitalOcean Spaces for signed URLs when configured, with a direct download fallback otherwise.
 8. Deployment and tooling: EAS builds for mobile distribution (Android link provided); Docker Compose for backend + PostgreSQL in local development.

 ---

+## Features

+1) Customer experience
+- Flight search without login: one way or round trip, dates, passengers, airport autocomplete, and nearest airport prefill using expo location when permission is granted.
+- Results and details: flight list, detail screen, and seat map with availability from the backend; selection feeds directly into checkout.
+- Booking flow: passenger info entry or profile reuse, price review, payment screen, confirmation code, and My Trips list with booking detail and cancellation.
+- Notifications: expo notifications on device; backend sends push notifications (expo server sdk) for booking confirmation and cancellation once a push token is registered.
+An in app notifications screen tracks unread counts.
+- Invoices and email: server generates PDF invoices per booking (download via API; optionally served from DigitalOcean Spaces).
+Booking confirmation emails use SendGrid with itinerary and invoice content.
+- Profile: manage name, phone, passport, and reuse profile data during checkout.

+2) Admin tools
+- Role based admin area with its own tab set: dashboard, bookings list and detail with cancel actions, and manage data screens for routes, flights, seats, pricing, and customers.
+- Admin actions update the same Express/Prisma/PostgreSQL backend so customer and staff views stay in sync.

+3) Compliance with core requirements
+- React Native and Expo with TypeScript and React Navigation multi screen flow.
+- Context and AsyncStorage for auth state, notifications, preferences, and pending navigation.
+- Expo notifications end to end (device client plus server side expo server sdk).
+- Backend integration through Axios to Express/Prisma/PostgreSQL for auth, flights, seats, bookings, profiles, notifications, and invoices.
+- EAS build provided (Android) for grading and testing.

+How these features meet the objectives
+- Clarity and transparency: guided search to seat map to checkout, price review, and confirmation codes make the flow predictable.
+- Trustworthy inventory and pricing: seat availability and pricing come from the backend and are locked during booking; invoices and confirmation emails give verifiable records.
+- Self service for travelers: search without login, profile reuse, My Trips management, cancellations, and timely local and push notifications reduce reliance on support.
+- Operational control for staff: admin dashboard, booking actions, and route and seat management keep customer and staff views consistent.
+- Course-aligned delivery: React Native and Expo with TypeScript, Context and AsyncStorage, Expo notifications, backend integration, and shipped EAS build satisfy the core technical requirements while matching the project’s transparency and reliability goals.

+---